darktable-org/dtdocs/content/module-reference/processing-modules/rgb-levels.md

 Moving the middle bar will modify the mid-tones.
 Move it to the left to make the image look brighter and move it to the right to make it darker.
 This is often referred to as changing the image's gamma.

-Three color pickers are available for sampling the black, white and gray points from the image.
+Three [pickers](../../darkroom/processing-modules/module-controls.md#pickers) are available for sampling the black, white and gray points from the image.

 ---